cortex-js/cortex-js.github.io/kb-compute-engine.md

 Return true if the expression is a collection: a list, a vector, a matrix, a map, a tuple, etc...

-For symbols, this check involves binding to a definition, if not already canonical.

 </MemberCard>